STORK: Faster Diffusion And Flow Matching Sampling By Resolving Both Stiffness And Structure-Dependence: Stabilized Runge--Kutta methods

 \section{Stabilized Runge--Kutta methods}

-We present the derivation of the second-order Runge--Kutta--Gegenbauer (RKG2) method~\cite{SKARAS2021109879} and the fourth order orthogonal Runge--Kutta--Chebyshev (ROCK4) method~\cite{ROCK4}.
+We present the derivation of the second-order Runge--Kutta--Gegenbauer (RKG2) method~\citep{SKARAS2021109879} and the fourth order orthogonal Runge--Kutta--Chebyshev (ROCK4) method~\citep{ROCK4}.
 The derivations closely follow the original derivations in~\cite{SKARAS2021109879} and~\cite{ROCK4}.
+Notice RKG2 corresponds to the SRK2 method and ROCK4 corresponds to the SRK4 method in the main content.

 Consider the ODE

 The analytical solution for the above linear equation is defined by

 Since we would like to derive a single-step method, the method takes the form of